Kirksville travels to Marshall looking to end a two game skid, and pick up their first NCMC win

 Stockman and his staff have taken notice of the Tigers new attacking defensive scheme.

 “Our offensive line is going to have to play with their eyes up and be looking for their blitzes, and still be able to deal with their defensive line that is big and fast,” said Stockman.

-Page 2 of 2 - Looking beyond the big guys up front, both teams have talent at the skill positions that they hope can challenge the other team.
+Looking beyond the big guys up front, both teams have talent at the skill positions that they hope can challenge the other team.